JosefGst/JosefGst.github.io/docs/blog/posts/Whatsapp-to-ESP32-Display.md

 In addition to the hardware components, you'll need to install the following software:

-- VScode with PLatformIO extension
+- VScode with PLatformIO extension (PlatformIO will install all the necessary libraries for the project)
 - Twilio account (for receiving WhatsApp messages)
-- thing_esp account (for forwarding the twilio message to esp32) PlatformIO will install all the necessary libraries for the project.
+- thing_esp account (for forwarding the twilio message to esp32)

 ## :round_pushpin: Conclusion:

-The WhatsApp-to-ESP32-Display project is a fun way to display WhatsApp messages on an ESP32-based display.
+The WhatsApp-to-ESP32-Display project is a great way to display WhatsApp messages on an ESP32-based led matrix.
 This project is perfect for makers, DIY enthusiasts.
-Give it a try and bring WhatsApp to life on an ESP32 display!
-Here's the link to the [Github](https://github.com/JosefGst/Whatsapp-to-ESP32-Display) project!
+Give it a try and make your own ESP32 display!
+Here's the link to my [Github](https://github.com/JosefGst/Whatsapp-to-ESP32-Display) project!